Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 Anyway, with the Helpdesk-button on the top and the wheel-cog on the buttom left, i had most of my features implemented.
 The gray wheel cog will open a fly-in menu that has the option to install a printer.
 This would open the [TCP\IP-printtool](https://cookiecrumbles.github.io/Deploying-TCPIP-printers-with-a-Powershell-GUI/) i wrote about.

-The green cog will just start the command
+The green cog will just start the command:
 > control printers

 This way users can quickly change there default printer.